 Many types of organizations can participate in the E3 process.
-Organizations eligible to participate in E3 include, but are not limited to, the following:
+Organizations that may be represented on an E3 team include, but are not limited to, the following:

 If you do not see your type of organization listed here, contact us to find out if you are eligible to start an E3 project in your area.

 - How can a community start E3 locally?